Veterinarians have particularly high rate of suicide, experts say

 A Crisis Text Line is also available by texting 741-741.
 This free service gives around-the-clock support to those in crisis.

-Copyright 2019 WDTV via CNN.
+Copyright 2019 WRTV via CNN.
 All rights reserved.